pnellis/Foodiology/README.md

   * cd Foodiology_FrontEnd
   * npm run dev

-### See further documentation in the Foodiology wiki!
+### See further documentation in the /doc subdirectory!